KnpLabs/KnpUserBundle/Resources/doc/index.rst

 Add authentication routes
 -------------------------

-If you want ready to use login and logout pages, include the builtin
+If you want ready to use login and logout pages, include the built-in
 routes:

 ::